We share bi-monthly newsletters to inform about topics and issues related to civic religious literacy. Subscribe here to receive them directly.

 Here are some podcasts, webinars, and other resources for a more detailed understanding of religious literacy.

-Cultural/Holy days (August and September 2019)
+Cultural/Holy days (October & November 2019)

 This table describes the dates generally commemorated or observed by many individuals within a community.
 Some individuals from each community may not adhere to the cultural/holy days themselves.
 It is not a comprehensive list of cultural/holy days worldwide but a list of those most commonly recognized across parts of Canada.